Where To Eat The Best New York Style Pizza In London

 Ideal for superb slices centred around nostalgia…

-A recent slice of buffalo chicken and mozzarella, with both buffalo and blue cheese sauce spaffed across its surface, was ace; a crisp, digestible dough marking it out as a genuinely delicious thing rather than the product of a late night fridge raid.
+We’re also partial to whatever the weekly special collaboration happens to be; a recent buffalo chicken and mozzarella number, with both buffalo and blue cheese sauce spaffed across its surface, was ace.
 Even better on the same visit, a tribute to Coney Island hot dog culture saw a slice of the standard mozzarella and fior di latte base given lift off with chopped hot dogs, chilli beef, chopped raw white onions and a zigzag of mustard.

 Sure, there’s a lot of ‘spesh’ and ‘boi’ in the Insta vernacular, and Eating with Tod might praise these pies for being ‘dirty’, but they’re genuinely gold-standard in their delivery, with the more experimental, nostalgic American toppings a welcome change from a pie culture that’s become homogenised and samey surprisingly fast in the city.